zotonic/zotonic/doc/developer-guide/deployment/server-configuration.rst

     # sysctl net.netfilter.nf_conntrack_max
     # sysctl net.netfilter.nf_conntrack_count

+When you increase the maximum number of connections in the connection tracking table it is important to increase the size of the table which stores the connections.
+The rule of the thumb for this is: ``nf_conntrack_buckets = nf_conntrack_max / 8``.

 If you need to raise the limit, edit ``/etc/sysctl.conf``:

 .. code-block:: none
     :caption: /etc/sysctl.conf

     net.netfilter.nf_conntrack_max = some_number
+    net.netfilter.nf_conntrack_buckets = some_other_number

 Moreover, to reduce the number of open connections, you can decrease their time-out values so they get closed sooner.
 By default, inactive connections can